Skip to main content

 Adequate sleep is a fundamental requirement for hormone regulation and overall physiological repair.
 During sleep, the body undertakes critical processes of growth, repair, and metabolic regulation.
 Poor sleep habits, including irregular patterns or insufficient duration, can profoundly disrupt hormonal balance.

 Sleep deprivation, for example, can lead to increased cortisol levels, signaling heightened physiological stress.
 It also impacts hormones that regulate appetite and energy balance ∞ leptin, which signals fullness, may decrease, while ghrelin, which stimulates hunger, may increase.
 This imbalance can contribute to increased appetite and challenges with body composition.
-Furthermore, the majority of production occurs during deep sleep, meaning insufficient rest can compromise muscle recovery and tissue repair.
+Furthermore, the majority of growth hormone production occurs during deep sleep, meaning insufficient rest can compromise muscle recovery and tissue repair.

 Managing Stress for Hormonal Well-Being